jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

-    input u,       // First input of the 4-to-1 multiplexer. input v,       // Second input of the 4-to-1 multiplexer. input w,       // Third input of the 4-to-1 multiplexer. input s0,      // First select line for the multiplexer. input s1,      // Second select line for the multiplexer. output m       // Output of the 4-to-1 multiplexer.
+    input u,       // First input of the 4-to-1 multiplexer. input v,       // Second input of the 4-to-1 multiplexer. input w,       // Third input of the 4-to-1 multiplexer. input s0,      // First select the line for the multiplexer. input s1,      // Second select line for the multiplexer. output m       // Output of the 4-to-1 multiplexer.
 );
     wire temp;     // Intermediate wire to hold the output from the first 2-to-1 multiplexer.

     // First 2-to-1 multiplexer instance (sel0).
-    // Selects between 'u' and 'v' based on 's0'. lab1_3_1 sel0(
+    //Select between 'u' and 'v' based on 's0'. lab1_3_1 sel0(
         .s(s0),    // Select signal for this 2-to-1 multiplexer.
         .x(u),     // First input connected to 'u'.